 - The geography of east Cheshire presented some problems.
 It is a rural area and there is limited access to transport – so it is expensive for people to get around.
 It means that there are extra costs for the council in supporting young people to take part in co-production and in their other activities like education and employment.

 What are the main strengths in the approach that has been taken?

-The New Belongings project has brought a range of strengths to the co-production approach in Cheshire East.
+The New Belongings project has brought a range of strengths to the co-production approach.